pulumi/docs/content/blog/announcing-enum-support/index.md

 - typescript
 ---

 Here at Pulumi, we believe in leveraging the best features of programming languages to create a delightful development experience for our users.
-Today, we continue our contributions in this area by announcing cross-language support for `enum` types in our provider SDKs.
+Today, we continue our contributions in this area by announcing cross-language support for `enum` types in our provider SDKs, available in all Pulumi languages - Python, TypeScript, .NET and Go.

 <!--more-->